-Stage 3, phase 1 (RTE operational approval required): The lane use from Stage 2, Phase 2 has now changed to closely match the STRE approved permanent geometry.
+Stage 3, phase 1 (RTE operational approval required): The lane use from Stage 2, Phase 2 has now changed to closely match the STE approved permanent geometry.
 However, the unusual lane use for the top approach (where the right turn movement is divided – one is free flow and one is controlled by the signal in a left-right lane) warrants documentation.
 All four crosswalks remain closed.
-Operation changes from previous stage are significantly different and now closely match the STRE approved permanent operations (minus the top approach right turn overlap and pedestrian phases).
+Operation changes from previous stage are significantly different and now closely match the STE approved permanent operations (minus the top approach right turn overlap and pedestrian phases).
 This stage requires RTE approval.